Cam Cook

-Cameron Cook is an American college football running back for the Jacksonville State Gamecocks.
-He previously played for the TCU Horned Frogs.
+Cameron Cook is an American college football running back for the West Virginia Mountaineers.
+He previously played for the TCU Horned Frogs and Jacksonville State Gamecocks.

-High school career
+Early life

 Cook attended Stony Point High School in Round Rock, Texas.
 As a senior, he rushed for 1,589 yards and 20 touchdowns.
 A four-star recruit, Cook committed to play college football at Texas Christian University.

 College career

 As a true freshman, Cook ran for 58 yards on 16 carries.
 He earned more playing time the following season, rushing for three touchdowns in a 45–0 victory over LIU.
 Cook finished the 2024 season as the team's leading rusher, recording 119 carries for 460 yards and nine touchdowns.
 Following the conclusion of the season, he entered the transfer portal.

 On January 13, 2025, Cook announced his decision to transfer to Jacksonville State University to play for the Jacksonville State Gamecocks.
 He entered the 2025 season as the Gamecock's starting running back.
+Cook ended the season with 295 carries for 1,661 yards and 16 touchdowns; his 1,661 rushing yards were the most in the country.
+He also had 30 receptions for 286 yards.